University of South Australia

 City East campus - corner North Terrace and Frome Road, Adelaide

 Located in Adelaide’s CBD, City East campus offers programs in medical and health sciences, nursing and midwifery, nutrition, pharmacy, human movement and allied health disciplines.
-The campus is also home to the University’s School of Natural and Built Environment’s construction management and planning programs.
+The campus is also home to the University’s School of Natural and Built Environment’s construction management program.

 City West campus - North Terrace, Adelaide

-In the heart of Adelaide’s west-end precinct, the City West campus offers programs in business, commerce, management, marketing, Australian and Indigenous studies, tourism and events, sports management, law, visual arts and design and architecture, as well as Diploma and Foundation Studies pathway programs taught through UniSA College.
+In the heart of Adelaide’s west-end precinct, the City West campus offers programs in business, commerce, management, marketing, Australian and Indigenous studies, tourism and events, sports management, law, visual arts and design, urban and regional planning, and architecture, as well as Diploma and Foundation Studies pathway programs taught through UniSA College.

 Magill campus – Lorne Avenue, Magill